hanng00/PKM-comp-neuro/Research Papers/Research Papers - Pawel/_Attractor Neural Network modelling of the Lifespan Retrieval Curve.md

 Link: https://www.diva-portal.org/smash/get/diva2:1466428/FULLTEXT02

 ----
+### Takeaway
+Models the [[Reminiscence bump]] using Modular Attractor Neural Networks and BCPNN's and  Exponential Moving Averages.

 **Aim and scope**
 This paper aims at modelling the reminiscence bump from the [[Reminiscence bump]] to predict how biological parameters affect its form.